kenjilopezalt/kenjilopezalt.github.io/_posts/2014-07-25-Nong-Khai-DD-Restaurant-Salads.md

 ![alt-text-here](http://kenjilopezalt.github.io/images/Nong-Khai/Food/dd-restaurant/20140711-isan-food-nong-khai-dd-restaurant-4.jpg "DD restaurant")

-Nong Khai, a small town in Northeastern Thailand on the banks of the Mekong river just across the border from Laos is not on the top of most tourstss must-visit lists.
+Nong Khai, a small town in Northeastern Thailand on the banks of the Mekong river just across the border from Laos is not on the top of most tourists' must-visit lists.
 Being a border town, it gets a fair share of backpacker traffic, mostly just from folks passing through to Vientiane on the Lao side.

 Those folks are making a mistake.